-Remember that buyers in the market for a 3 bedroom/2 bathroom house?
+Remember that buyer in the market for a 3 bedroom/2 bathhouse?
 Let’s assume the agent found him five houses to preview.
-Each meets his general criteria and is located in the area he hopes to live.
+Each meets his general criteria, and is located in the area he hopes to live.

 He and his agent drive out to look at the five houses.
 They all have very similar features.
 The prices are comparable.
 In theory, you might think the buyer will have a hard time deciding between houses.

 In real life, that is not the case.
 The 80/20 Rule comes into play.
 Imagine four of the houses don’t have a pool, but one does.
 He is not aware of this though, because the agent didn’t mention it.